ayushgoel/wtb/presentation.md

 ```

 ???
+* another simple class
+* Not inheriting from any class
+* Use NSUserDefaults as persistence
-Explain how the persistence layer has been abstracted out.
-This class's object
+* persistence layer abstracted out in Entity
-can now be kept in an array [Entity] and worked on by functions.
+* [Entity] can have any classes

 ---
 class: middle